What is a Gyro Compass? Parts, How it Works, Limitations

 9. After 4 hours, the gyro compass should have aligned to the meridian.
 Confirm if the heading is correct.

-10. Check the output signal feeds to radar, ecdis, and repeaters if showing an accurate gyro heading.
+10. Check the output signal feeds to radar, ECDIS, and repeaters if showing an accurate gyro heading.
 Make sure there are no errors and alarms.

 In summary, while gyro compasses are a vital navigation tool, they must be aware of how this complex machine works and their limitations for their effective use on ships.